ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Friday</h3>A chance of rain showers before 7am, then a slight chance of showers and thunderstorms.
 Partly sunny, with a high near 75.
-         South southwest wind 10 to 16 mph, with gusts as high as 28 mph.<br></div>
+         South southwest wind 10 to 16 mph, with gusts as high as 28 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">